molamil-com/codethewave-framework/documentation.md

 The framework will provide a number graphics, inputs and metadata for you to be able to quickly start building your own SPVisual.

 We are using PIXI as the main engine for drawing graphics into canvas but if you prefer to do you own thing on a separate canvas you can of course do and use PIXI for drawing that canvas.
+You can find the awesome PIXI library here: [http://pixijs.github.io/docs](http://pixijs.github.io/docs)

 ## A few rules to follow to improve your chances of having your graphics selected